 If you're reading this and are among the global affluent, you should pause before starting to feel too guilty.
-As mentioned earlier, few outside the tiniest sliver of the billionaire class has the power to single-handedly make massive changes to the socioeconomic order.
+As mentioned earlier, few outside the tiniest sliver of the billionaire class have the power to single-handedly make massive changes to the socioeconomic order.
 Even if you live a middle class lifestyle in an industrialized nation, that does not mean you chose the economic infrastructure you inhabit.
 There is a reason why our economy has not adapted to mitigate climate change, even though the world's nations acknowledged they had to do so by signing the United Nations Framework Convention on Climate Change in 1992.
 It isn't everyone's fault: It's the lobbyists from industries that, in one way or another, depend on climate change to make their profits.

 Dr. Riley Dunlap, a sociologist at Oklahoma State University who specializes in environmental sociology, described how the fossil fuel industry — including oil, coal and natural gas corporations — have undermined the planet's future.

 "They sign pledges and advertise their commitment to reducing carbon emissions, but continually oppose (via PR campaigns, lobbying, and campaign contributions) efforts to achieve reductions — such as their current attempts to undermine [President Joe] Biden's climate agenda," Dunlap wrote to Salon.
 He identified a number of major actors in this campaign, from the U.S. Chamber of Commerce and the National Manufacturers Association to industry groups like the American Petroleum Institute and the National Coal Association.